Kuchenpferd/beerlist/README.md

  - New User (balance) (UI done, lacks functionality)
  - New User (Final) (UI done, lacks functionality)

+Dependencies (Everything can now be installed using PIP3):
-Dependencies: PyQt5, pyautogui, pyperclip, pyqrcode, pypng
+ - PyQt5, pyautogui, pyperclip, pyqrcode, pypng
+ - All further dependencies should already be in a standard Python build